Permaculture Women's Guild presents

 with Rachel Lyn Rumson

 That is the perennial question in the permaculture worldview.
-This class will be laying the conceptual foundation at the base of all permaculture design work.
-While it is heady and philosophical, the challenge to you is to embody the answer.
+This class will lay the conceptual foundation for your permaculture design work.
 Ethics and principles in permaculture provide structures that support the choices we will make.
 They provide a sense of what information is needed at different steps in the process, and what ecological systems we can integrate into our design.

 Rachel Lyn Rumson practices participatory action research and permaculture.
 She uses these lenses and processes as a facilitator to create unique and engaging educational programs and events.
 She helps people find their learning-edges and leverage points, lending to change capacity and leadership of her clients.
 An energetic facilitator, generous team-leader and project manager, Rachel Lyn activates the groups she works with.
 She arranges elements of processes, places and people and maximizes the talents of everyone.
 She is strategic in the way she balances improvisation and planning.
 Her recent creative and collaborative projects include community-scale and participatory permaculture design education with the Center for an Ecology-based Economy, cooperative training curriculum development and facilitation with Cooperative Development Institute and her own pet project, a leadership development program cooperative leaders called Cooperative Design Lab.
 Before and during her first PDC she was active in Occupy Movement, supporting the community weaving of the tent city in Portland Maine, and larger movement, collaborating on street theater, performance protests and marches.